 David's exceptional work in the personal litigation field is shaped by both personal experience and social altruism.
 He learned of the catastrophic consequences of motor vehicle accidents at a young age when his own father suffered devastating injuries in a car accident.
 "I saw very early on how the smallest amount of negligence can lead to enormous suffering and life-long change."
 As an adult, he developed a concern for the environment associated with the deleterious impact of automobiles.
 This became the seed for his passion for cycling and his belief in the role that cyclists and alternate means of transportation can play in the protection of the environment.

 David is married and a father to two young girls.
 His daughters firmly believe he makes his living as a rock star.
 This is most likely due to his being, in fact, an incorrigible rocker and recording artist who sings, writes and performs songs, and occasionally misbehaves.
-Every year he participates in the CBA's Battle of the Bar Bands.
-He also enjoys snowboarding and skiing, about which he says, "the goal is the soul".
+Every year he participates in the CBA's Battle of the Bar Bands, winning the event in 2014.
+He also enjoys cycling, snowboarding and skiing, about which he says, "the goal is the soul".